scacela/oci-lakehouse-pipeline/README.md

 Optionally, you can customize the attributes of each selected resource once its respective "details" tile appears below.
 \
 \
-If Oracle Analytics Cloud (OAC) is one of the resources that you wish to deploy, follow this sub-steps series:
+If Oracle Analytics Cloud (OAC) is one of the resources that you wish to deploy, you will need to generate an access token to use for the `OAC IDCS Access Token` field.
+To walk through this process, please follow this sub-steps series:
 \
 \
 	<b>Generate an Access Token for OAC Deployment:</b>